ipsha-sinha-01/study/ITM-ConsignmentAppFlow.md

 	- [ [O1, O2], O3 ]

 	In this case [O1, O2] are grouped together on the basis of same payment terms, currency, source and destination.
-O1 and O2 should go into one consignment and O3 into another consignment.

-12. A new message is published to Service bus queue  _"q-ready-for-consignment"_ with list of orders whose status is READY FOR CONSIGNMENT.
+12. A new message is published to Service bus queue  _"q-ready-for-consignment"_ with list of orders groups whose status is READY FOR CONSIGNMENT.